Peter A Allard School of Law

 Profile

 Assistant Professor Samuel Beswick is a private law scholar with primary research interests in the areas of torts, unjust enrichment, limitations, and remedies.
 His current research concerns the temporal scope of judicial changes in the law, as well as the rule of law in public authority civil liability.
 Dr. Beswick has published his research in leading common law journals, and has presented at workshops and conferences across North America and in the United Kingdom.
-He is the editor of the open-access casebook, Tort Law: Cases and Commentaries (2021 CanLIIDocs 1859).
-He has held teaching positions at Harvard Law School, King’s College London, and the University of Auckland.
+He is the editor of two long-form open-access publications: Tort Law: Cases and Commentaries (2021 CanLIIDocs 1859) and the Common Law Torts Wiki.
+He is also an editor of a forthcoming Encyclopedia of Private Law: Torts (Edward Elgar Publishing), currently in development.

 Dr. Beswick is a Green College Member of Common Room and former Leading Scholar.
-He studied at Harvard as a Frank Knox Memorial Fellow and a Peter Brooks Saltonstall Memorial Scholar.
+He studied at Harvard Law School as a Frank Knox Memorial Fellow and a Peter Brooks Saltonstall Memorial Scholar.
 He wrote his dissertation under Professor John C.P.
 Goldberg and received the Irving Oberman Memorial Prize in Constitutional Law.
-His thesis was favourably cited in a 2020 judgment of the United Kingdom Supreme Court.
+His thesis was favourably cited in a judgment of the United Kingdom Supreme Court.
 Dr. Beswick was also Deputy Executive Editor of the Harvard National Security Journal and President of the SJD Association.
-At Auckland, he wrote his dissertation under Associate Professor Scott Optican and received the New Zealand Ministry of Justice Article Prize.
+At Auckland Law School, he wrote his dissertation under Associate Professor Scott Optican and received the New Zealand Ministry of Justice Article Prize.
 He was also an Editor-in-Chief of the Auckland University Law Review and graduated a Senior Scholar in Law.

 Courses